nihole/ACY/README.md

 <h3>Upload to ACI</h3>

-Let's assume that we created a lot of XML files.
-We can use many API requests to upload these files to ACI, but it doesn’t look very scalable.
+The described approach can result in many XML files.
+We can use many API requests to load these files into ACI, but this does not look very scalable.

-This project provides a tool to collect the individual API requests into a single POSTMAN collection.
+This project provides a tool to collect individual API requests into one Postman collection.

 1. Go to the folder <a href="https://github.com/nihole/ACY/tree/master/postman">postman</a>
 ```